dumith-eranga/talks/tdd-why-bother/content.md

 - Don't under-estimate the time investment
     - The earlier you start the better.
     - Snow-ball effect from Warrne Buffet
+- *-- slide --*
 - Writing GUI code with TDD is difficult
 - Maintaining tests can be difficult
     - We need to maintain consistency
     - Never allow changes without fixing the test or dropping them
 - Mocking hell.
+- Speeds vs frequencies
     - Different speed SLAs for different test levels
+- Baby steps
     - Use small iterations.
 Test and build one requirement at a time.
 - Quality vs Tests
     > Passing tests is NEVER a key to good quality.
 Quality is made by design, not testing.
     [Charee Li](https://medium.com/@charleeli/why-tdd-is-bad-and-how-to-improve-your-process-d4b867274255)

     > Program testing can be used to show the presence of bugs, but never to show their absence!
     Edsger Wybe Dijkstra

+*-- slide --*

 # Common mistakes in TDD
 Aniche et al.